- There’s no ban on using real Beadlocks on the rim of the wheels

 The Legality Of Real Beadlocks

-As mentioned earlier, manufacturers do not wish to make any sales if wheels fail the SAE standards.
+As mentioned earlier, manufacturers do not wish to sell wheels if they fail the SAE standards.
 That’s why they strategized and started making their sales by terming their wheels under a different category.

 To sell the wheel that is not compliant with the USDOT and SAE standards, they term it as “Not Legal for Highway Use.”
 Another such term used by these producers is “For Off-Road Use Only.”
 Also, you may even notice in a few locations that they place markings on their products to support that.